She and her daughter have been harassed as a result, she said Wednesday.

 "I never made a demand, I never said to cancel Thanksgiving," Raheja said.

-Messages left with Claremont Unified School
+Messages left with Claremont Unified School District Superintendent David Cash were not returned.

 At the Tuesday feast, Raheja said her 5-year-old daughter was harassed.
 A parent dressed up as an American Indian, Raheja said, "did a war dance around my daughter."
 The parent then told her daughter and others to "go to hell," she said.